fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 # Schedule of Readings & Assignments

-### All posted assignments should be complete by the END OF THE NEXT DAY from when they are assigned (ie when they appear on the syllabus)
+## Due dates
+All posted assignments are technically due on the day they are listed so that we all stay on schedule.
+But there is always a one day grace period to submit your post without it being considered late.
+The grace period should be something you use a safety net for when shit happens, which it will.
+The course will be much easier if you're doing your readings and postings on the day listed on the syllabus.

 # Week 1